 We promote the importance of and the operations of the Parents and Citizens' Association, which meets on the third Tuesday of each month.
+On average, twenty parents attend these monthly meetings.
 We ensure that school processes inform parents and caregivers of all important school events and highlight the importance of strengthening home and school partnerships for the benefit of students' education.

 A weekly newsletter ensures regular written communication with all parents and caregivers.
 This is provided in both e-newsletter format, along with a paper copy for those who do not have access to the internet.
-A Vietnamese version of the newsletter is also produced for those in our school community.
+A Vietnamese version of the newsletter is also produced for Vietnamese readers in our school community.